-The next-generation Volkswagen Polo – scheduled to make its world debut at the Frankfurt Show – has been photographed in South Africa.
+In March 2017, we published spy images of the next-generation Polo which was followed by a video released by Volkswagen showing the Polo in camouflage, testing in South Africa.
+The latest spy images show the new Polo virtually undisguised testing on a secret road.
 Built on the MQB-platform that underpins the Golf, it is longer, wider (thus bigger) and much more sophisticated than the current car… and we expect it to make its debut on the local market early in 2018.

-Last year we spotted disguised next-generation Volkswagen Polo and GTI derivatives undergoing testing in Germany and expected the new range to debut at the recent Geneva Show, but now it seems that the Polo will make its show debut at Frankfurt (although some media publications say official photos and specifications will be available as soon as June, around the time when the hatchback will go into production in Uitenhage for the European market).
+Last year we spotted disguised next-generation Volkswagen Polo and GTI derivatives undergoing testing in Germany and expected the new range to debut at the recent Geneva Show, but now it seems that the Polo will make its debut before the Frankfurt Motor Show (although some media publications say official photos and specifications will be available as soon as June, around the time when the hatchback will go into production in Uitenhage for the European market).

 The next Polo rides on the smallest version of the flexible MQB platform (AO), which underpins a number of compact products in the Volkswagen/Audi family.
 By virtue of its larger dimensions, the notably lower newcomer (claimed to be up to 200 mm longer, which will make it lengthier than the Golf 4) is, significantly, much more spacious inside, yet it's about 70 kg lighter than the current car.